- Register your app on App Store Connect

 In the Build Settings section:

 - The minimum iOS version that your app supports.
-Flutter supports iOS 8.0 and later.
-If your app includes Objective-C or Swift code that makes use of APIs that were unavailable in iOS 8, update this setting appropriately.
+Flutter supports iOS 9.0 and later.
+If your app or plugins include Objective-C or Swift code that makes use of APIs newer than iOS 9, update this setting to the highest required version.

 The General tab of your project settings should resemble the following: